 What happens if you test positive?

-They’ll call you by default.
-Alternatively, you can schedule a follow-up call with a nurse to answer your questions in real-time.
+They'll call you by default, but you can opt out.
+Alternatively, you can schedule a follow-up call with a nurse to answer your questions in real time.

 For many positive STI test results (like gonorrhea, HIV, syphilis, HSV), you'll need to see a doctor.
 I know it's a bummer, but there's a good reason.
 Some STIs can be cured with a generic and simple course of antibiotics, while others can't.

 Treatment for syphilis, for example, depends on how long the patient has had it and where the infection has spread.
 HIV and herpes can be managed but not cured — treatment is not a one-off thing.
 And gonorrhea is growing increasingly antibiotic-resistant.
 Some strains are easier to kill than others, but prescribing the wrong antibiotic means risking making the superbugs even stronger.
 It's a lot more complex than delegating a mass-produced test kit.

 - Male hormones

 - Female fertility